 This hotel has a super stylish interior, and the individual rooms are compatatively spacious.
 Easy to walk to Akureyri’s main streets, as well as the city’s famous church.
 After staying in several guesthouses, this hotel felt pretty swanky.

-Icelandair hotel Akureyri
+Check availability for Icelandair Akureyri

 Hvammstangi